silkfire/WordFlip.Api/README.md

 ## How to install

 WordFlip works excellently if deployed to a set of Docker containers, one for the .NET backend and one for the database.
-Regardless, you can still build it locally and adjust the connection string to the database that you choose by altering the `appsettings.json` configuration file.
+Regardless, you can still build it locally and adjust the connection string accordingly by altering the `appsettings.json` configuration file.

 ### Clone the repository